feedreader/planet.rb/README.md

 [info] ** NEW | Ruby 2.7.0-preview2 Released
 [info] ** NEW | 2020 Fukuoka Ruby Award Competition - Entries to be judged by Matz [info] ** NEW | Ruby 2.4.9 Released
-[info] ** NEW | CVE-2019-16201: Regular Expression Denial of Service vulnerability of WEBrick's Digest access authentication [info] ** NEW | Ruby 2.6.5 Released
+[info] ** NEW | CVE-2019-16201: Regular Expression Denial of Service vulnerability of WEBrick's Digest...
+[info] ** NEW | Ruby 2.6.5 Released
 [info] OK - fetching feed 'rubyconf' - HTTP status 200 OK [info] Before parsing feed >rubyconf<...